-Offers of Places
+#8 Offers of Places

 All applications received after the deadline will be considered late applications.
 Late applicants will be considered after those received on time.
-If, following consideration of all applicants, the school is oversubscribed, parents may request that their child is placed on the school's waiting list.
+If, following consideration of all applicants, the school is oversubscribed, applications that have not yet received an offer will automatically be placed on the waiting list, in criteria order.

-Operation of waiting lists
+#9 Operation of waiting lists